bramus/specificity/README.md

     - `min(specificities)`: Filters out the value with the lowest specificity
     - `max(specificities)`: Filters out the value with the highest specificity

-A passed in specificity to any of these functions can be one of:
+A specificity passed into any of these utility functions can be any of:

 - An instance of the included `Specificity` class
 - A simple Object such as `{'a': 1, 'b': 0, 'c': 2}`